 To prove the concept, in 2015 Dakar Rally rider Jenny Morgan (whose original idea it all was) rode the Trans-Am Trail there and back (right).
 Around the same time three levels of RRP kits were gradually released, with L3 giving you the works: more travel, spoke wheels and a fully adjustable shock.

 In its way the ‘CB500X RR’ is a 21-st century iteration of Kawasaki’s extinct KLE500 (left).
 Other comparisons include Honda’s Transalp, Yamaha’s XT660Z Tenere, the 650 V-Strom and what’s now the BMW F700GS (formerly 650GS).
-All bar the XT are mid-sized twins which make great travel bikes: comfortable long-distance machines that can handle the odd rough track while carrying loads and eating up the road miles.
+All bar the XT are mid-sized twins which make great travel bikes: smooth, comfortable long-distance machines that can handle the odd rough track while carrying loads and eating up the road miles.
 Many of those bikes are based on old designs; the 500X uses a modern engine that’s smoother than a Tenere, more economical than a current Transalp and physically smaller than a V-Strom or 700GS.
 And it’s cheap too: £5k when it came out with plenty of used examples at £3500 when I was looking.
-Now £5.5 new with a commensurate increase in used prices.
+Now it’s more with a commensurate increase in used prices.
 Service intervals are 8000 miles.

 Stop me if you’ve heard this before but I’ve long believed a parallel twin of around 500cc makes an optimal do-it-all bike in what I call the AM Zone where realistically you’re dealing with imperfect roads and gravel tracks, rather than pristine highways punctuated with fully franchised service areas.
 At the same time you’re probably not seeking out BAM-style challenges for which all the above listed bikes would be too heavy.
 For that a 450 single trail bike fits the bill – more poke than a 250, less vibration and weight than a big tumper.
 But that category is also currently undersubscribed.